byronwall/byronwall.github.io/_posts/2015-06-15-html-css-javascript.md

 ###d3 Visualizations
 I have been interested in d3 since it was created and I started seeing examples of its output.
 It's impressive how little code is required to get a rich visualziation.
 In order to get experience with this library, I have used it for a couple of applications:

  - Visualization for monitoring variables in a process diagram and coloring/sizing the lines and shapes with the data involved.
-This is a part of a larger project to provide better data visualziation software for process based industries.
+This is a part of a larger project to provide better data visualization software for process based industries.
- - Created a map of all the locations that I visted in the summer of 2014 when I left Houston and moved to Denver.
+ - Created a map of all the locations that I visited in the summer of 2014 when I left Houston and moved to Denver.
 I used d3 to render the map, routes, and cities that we visited.
 This included shading for states that we visited and drawing the route in the correct order.